Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 3 November 2024 21.24.27 UTC
+- WIB: Minggu, 3 November 2024 22.23.35 UTC
-- WITA: Minggu, 3 November 2024 22.24.27 UTC
+- WITA: Minggu, 3 November 2024 23.23.35 UTC
-- WIT: Minggu, 3 November 2024 23.24.27 UTC
+- WIT: Senin, 4 November 2024 00.23.35 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: success
+Kategori: motivational